nabinphoenix/new_pass_repo/ec2_aws_ali.md

-# Launching an EC2 Instance via AWS CLI — Lab Guide
+# Launching an EC2 Instance via AWS CLI — Lab Guide (incl.
+HaqDeskAI EC2)

-This guide documents the full process of launching an EC2 instance from scratch using the AWS CLI, installing Apache on it, and serving a simple HTML page — exactly as performed in this lab session.
+This guide documents two full EC2 launches performed in this lab session:

+- **Part 1:** A basic instance (`MyFirstInstance`) launched into the account's default VPC, with Apache installed manually over SSH.
+- **Part 2: HaqDeskAI EC2** — a second instance launched into a **custom-built VPC** (own subnet, internet gateway, route table, and security group), with an attached IAM role and Apache auto-installed via a user data script — no manual SSH setup required.

+---

+# Part 1: MyFirstInstance (Default VPC)

 ---